MaxAkito/MBTL-Community-Patch/README.md

 The file marks the beginning and start of the battle voice strings with commas, so in order to use commas in the middle of text, that text must first be wrapped in quote ("") marks.
 The amount of characters supported by the battle voice format is remarkably long, easily over 100 characters.
 Realistically speaking, it should be able to contain most translations without any problems.

+### General Conventions

+Japanese names are currently all in western order.

+No honorifics or other Japanese familiarity terms.

+Spelling is generally American (Archetype Earth spells differently).

 ### Characterization

+For individual characters.

 #### Arcueid (000)
 Casual speak.
 Cheerful, innnocent.
 Sometimes changes her tone when serious to be a bit less casual.